craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/Prenotes Dec 11.md

 # Postnotes
 This one was mostly improv.
 Kakurak played no role; Marcus verbally led the party to the town of [[Baskin]], who was the most recent raided city from [[The Assault of the Giant Decenters]].
 Their church was covered in ice from the attack and harbored a Remorhaz mating pair, which the party has slain.

-[[The Whitimore]] were watching the party, and they saw their opportunity to strike.
+[[The Whitimore Files]] were watching the party, and they saw their opportunity to strike.
 Bardaux was last to leave the city's church and was shot by a poisoned arrow from a [[The Varis Hit|Whitimore Assassin]], and quickly captured by the extraction team.

 "You have something we want [[Bardaux]]... [[Varis]] has a greater role to play.
 I'm sure we'll speak again..." - An Unnamed Drow